When you’re feeling under the weather, applications like Zocdoc help simplify the process of finding a suitable specialist.

 Displaying a list of doctors in Bubble’s no-code Zocdoc clone

-We’ll also update the data source of our repeating group to display only the doctors that meet the parameters of our unique URL string.
+We’ll also update the data source of our repeating group to display only the healthcare professionals that meet the parameters of our unique URL string.
 We’ll pull a list of relevant entries from our database based on the data from the URL path.

 Bubble no code Zocdoc clone tutorial doctor search